Injury Attorneys | Restoring LivesTM

 Medical malpractice cases are expensive.
 Ask about costs you are responsible for if the case does not go forward or if you should lose the verdict and what types of experts the lawyer will hire to help build the case against the medical provider.

 Most medical malpractice attorneys operate on a contingency fee basis, meaning if the lawyer isn’t successful obtaining a recovery for your medical malpractice injuries, the lawyer doesn’t get paid, and you owe nothing.

 It depends on the severity of your injuries and how complicated the case is.
 Most cases take anywhere from one to five years to complete.
 Time will vary due to the number of parties involved, the number of depositions and investigation needed, schedules of experts, and the judge.

 If the case is tried and you obtain a favorable verdict, the defendant has a right to appeal.
 An appeal may further prolong a case’s conclusion.
-Additionally, if your case has significant damages and reaches the cap, the Indiana Patient’s Compensation Fund pays out twice a year.
+Additionally, if your case has significant damages and reaches the cap, the Indiana Patient’s Compensation Fund may cover excess compensation.

 Sometimes the lawyer you meet is not the person performing most of the pretrial work.
 Some firms use less experienced associate attorneys to take depositions.
 If that’s the case, ask about their experience and qualifications.
 Lawyers may also hand the case off to other attorneys if it seems headed for trial.

 You’re going to form a relationship with the attorney working on your case.
 Make sure you know who they are and that you’re comfortable with them.